My Best Tips for Internet Without Cable

-Over the years of being a cord-cutter, I’ve managed to secure an affordable plan that suits my needs for internet speed.
-In this guide, I’ll share the insights I’ve gained from my last seven years of personal experience of getting internet service without a cable bundle or phone line.
+To get the best deal possible, you need a little bit of insight and know-how.
+In this guide, I’ll share the insights I’ve gained from my last 8 years of getting internet service without a cable bundle or phone line.

 The basics about shopping for internet service